 Service Location: Philadelphia School Placement: Hill-Freedman World Academy Graduate of: Full Sail University

 Stephen Hands is a photographer, videographer, writer, and animator.
 He was raised in a small town in the Greater Philadelphia area.
 Prior to serving as an ArtistYear AmeriCorps Fellow, he was a Teaching Assistant at Mary D-Lang Elementary School in Kennett Square, Pennsylvania.
-In 2015 he obtained a BS in Computer Animation from Full Sail University, and began traveling abroad and across the country making videos and taking photographs.
+In 2015 he obtained a Bachelor of Science in Computer Animation from Full Sail University, and began traveling abroad and across the country making videos and taking photographs.

 Stephen has maintained a freelance and travel lifestyle.
 As a professional artist he has worked as a Production Assistant for Dash Radio in Hollywood.
 His eye for the subtle things are what give his shots the depth to draw the viewer in closer, and watch again.
 His caricatures and animations showcase his true personality, and proving he is not afraid to jump into different mediums and spectrums of the art world.
 Stephen is excited to be in Philadelphia and serving as an ArtistYear AmeriCorps Fellow!